From the series ISIS' Yazidi Child Soldiers © Newsha Tavakolian / Magnum Photos

 Women peace campaigners at the Second International Congress of Women in Zürich 1919 © Peace Museum Bradford

-I've recently co-edited a book with colleagues Dr Tom Allbeson (Cardiff University) and Prof. Jolyon Mitchell (Durham University) that explores this very topic.
+With colleagues Dr Tom Allbeson (Cardiff University) and Prof. Jolyon Mitchell (Durham University), I've co-edited a book for Bloomsbury that explores this very topic.
 The book brings together voices and viewpoints from a wide range of backgrounds and experiences.
 These include international scholars such as Heidi Fehrenbach and Frank Möller, as well as photographers including Jacques Nkinginzabo (Kigali Center for Photography, Rwanda); Newsha Tavakolian (Magnum Photos); and Martina Bacigalupo (Agence Vu).

 Together, we explore questions such as: how can the media convey narratives of peace and not just stories of war?
 How might photography be used in campaigns?
 Can photography play a part, not just in documenting what happens when conflict ends, but in promoting justice and helping societies heal?